-To add a Windows (WMI) protocol setting:
+To add a set of Windows (WMI) credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Click New. - 3 Select Windows, then click OK.
 The protocol properties dialog appears. - 4 Enter a Name and Description for the credential. - 5 Enter a new Windows Domain\UserID.
 You may enter . \ for the domain or enter a specific domain name. - 6 Enter a new Windows Password and Confirm password.